After you added your fields, you can create and export your Variable N-Rate Application (VRA) Map by following these steps:

 Why are there gaps between the pixels of the VRA map?
 Why are there application pixels outside the field boundaries?

-Which file type to export
+Which file type to export - request a test file

 The file type you need to download depends on your spreader terminal type.
 You will find this information in the user manual of your spreader terminal.